 How objects respond to touch

 It is common for physical objects to shrink when you press on them, like paper crumpling into a ball.
 It is also natural for physical objects to bounce, no matter how little, when they are dropped on the floor.
-The global gesture of tap and hold in Syncplicity causes the sheet to shrink, just like real sheets of paper.
+The global gesture of tap and hold in Syncplicity by Axway causes the sheet to shrink, just like real sheets of paper.
 When you swipe the sheet down, it docks at the bottom with a slight bounce.
 This makes it easy to remember that there is a sheet waiting to be restored.

 How objects slide and stretch when pulled

 Pushing or pulling objects makes them move in the real world – sliding forward, backward or side-to-side.
 In the case of elastic objects, like rubber bands, they stretch when pulled and go back to their original state when released.
 Mobile apps can use this metaphor to good effect too.
-For example, in Syncplicity, tapping and holding the main menu panel results in the left and right panels sliding into view.
+For example, in Syncplicity by Axway, tapping and holding the main menu panel results in the left and right panels sliding into view.
 Swiping to the right or left panel applies the stretching metaphor visually, indicating that if you let go, it may go back to its initial state.

 How bubbles captivate the child in all of us